The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Discussion

-The uncertain density in the filaments was chosen to be 0.01 cm$^{-3}$, typical of Galactic HVC densities \citep{Collins2007}.
+We scaled the uncertain density in the filaments to $n_{\rm H} = 0.01~{\rm cm}^{-3}$, typical of Galactic HVC densities \citep{Collins2007}.
+This density is consistent with a rough estimate (0.004~cm$^{-3}$) from the emission measure, assuming that the filaments have a depth of $15'$ comparable to their radial extent on the sky.
 Such densities would allow the gas to cool on dynamic time scales for 100 km s$^{-1}$ tidally stripped outflows across 50--100 kpc distances.